mattmcfad/FE-Dev-Interviews/README.md

 * When you start a new project, what is your development approach?
 * What do you do when you find a bug?
+* Do you blog?
+* Have you contributed to any open source projects?
+* Have you participated in a hackathon?
 * How many different ways can you center text vertically and horizontally on a page?
 * How would you rate one of your latest projects out of 10?
 What would you change about it?
 * Do you use Photoshop?
 Can you slice a PSD and get assets out of it?